 One thing I always seek when I'm creating recipes is a distinct contrast in taste and texture.
-This Smoked Salmon Crostini has both!
-I topped small slices of crispy crostini with soft and creamy whipped honey-lemon goat cheese, then topped them with small pieces of hot-smoked wild sockeye salmon.
+This smoked salmon appetizer has both!
+Spread thin slices of crispy crostini with soft and creamy whipped honey-lemon goat cheese, then top them with small pieces of hot-smoked wild sockeye salmon.
+That's it!

 Crostini appetizers are so fun to make and the sky's the limit when choosing toppings.
 I use a gluten-free baguette that I discovered a few months ago that works very well for these.
 It's easy to provide lots of choices and make a variety of these for a party or happy-hour snack.

 - 5 oz goat cheese